masakudamatsu/site-search-chatbot/memory-bank/techContext.md

 - **Deployment:** Vercel
 - **Scheduled Jobs:** Vercel Cron Jobs

+## Database Schema
+- **SQL Scripts:** Custom SQL, such as function definitions, is stored in the `supabase/` directory.
+These scripts should be applied manually via the Supabase SQL Editor to keep the live database schema in sync with the repository.

 ## Development & Testing
 - **E2E & Visual Regression Testing:** Playwright
 - **Test Execution:** The project has two primary test scripts: